Victim Compensation

 - Lost wages because of crime-related injuries or care to a victim;

-- Lost wages and travel expenses for you and your relatives to attend adult court proceedings; and
+- Lost wages and travel expenses for you and your relatives to attend court or board proceedings; and

 - Crime scene clean-up (up to $1,000) to any person who paid some or all of the expenses.